 - These are optional activities that can be added to the MAE Score.
-If you are interested in lurker activity you can enable a view and/or download category to counted as engagement.
+If you are interested in lurker activity, you can enable a view and/or download a category to be counted as engagement.
 Unique views or downloads assign one action per user per file.

 - This page gives you an overview of how your network is performing.
-The colour and indicator for engaged communities compares the same number from the previous report period.
+The color and indicator for engaged communities compare the same number from the previous report period.
 You should always strive to best your engagement from the previous period.

 - This title will dynamically list all communities that you have currently selected.

 - Looking for more information?
 Click here for detailed articles and terms on our website.

 - Hover over this to see the version of the report and database.
 Click on this button to go to the tyGraph Dev Blog, where you can learn about changes/additions to the report.